jasonsikes/QLogo/README.md

 * QLogo does not look for nor automatically load `STARTUP.LG`.

+* `COMMANDLINE` contains **ALL** of the parameters used to start qlogo instead of just the ones that appear after a hyphen.
+This is because I use QCommandLineParser to handle all of the command line arguments that begin with a hyphen.

 * If `ERRACT` is set and its size is greater than zero, then any errors execute `PAUSE`.
 This was necessary because I couldn't find a reliable way to prevent infinite loops during error handling.